Outdoor Adventure Leadership: NQ (Level 6)

 Entry requirements

-You must have an active interest and some previous experience in participating in outdoor activities.
-(This should be evidenced in your personal statement)
+An active interest in outdoor activities and some previous experience participating in them are essential (evidenced in your personal statement).

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.